 Honey garlic shrimp can be made up to 1-2 days in advance and stored in an airtight container in the fridge.
 To reheat, microwave or in a pan on the stovetop on medium heat until hot.
 I don't recommend making any earlier in advance as shrimp will taste fishier with time.

-You can make honey garlic shrimp spicy by seasoning with 1 teaspoon of red chili flakes to the final dish.
+Honey garlic shrimp can be made spicy by adding 1 teaspoon of red chili flakes to taste at the end of the cooking process.

 More Like This